funkia/purescript-turbine/docs/getting-started-tutorial.md

 Turbine is a fairly small library build on top of the FRP library Hareactive.
 When learning Turbine the bulk of the work is actually to learn Hareactive and FRP.
-This tutorial covers most of Turbine but only but only the essential types in Hareactive and a small fraction of its API.
+This tutorial covers most of Turbine but only the essential types in Hareactive and a small fraction of its API.

 ## A small Turbine app